mariellemanlulu/resume/README.md

 # Learn the Principles of Technical Documentation as You Build Your Own Static Resume Website

-The following is a demo of a static website resume made with Markdown, Github Pages and Jekyll:
+The following is a demo of a static website resume made with _Markdown_, _Github Pages_ and _Jekyll_:

 ![Site Demo](./readme-gifs/site-demo.gif)

-This document discusses the principles and tools of technical communication.
-Majority of the information references Andrew Etter's book, _[Modern Technical Writing: An Introduction to Software Documentation](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)_.
+This document references Andrew Etter's book, _[Modern Technical Writing: An Introduction to Software Documentation](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS)_.
 Here you can find a tutorial on how to host a static website resume that showcases the principles and tools of technical documentation.
 Follow along to see it in action!

 _**Who is it for?**_ -- This is written for students interested in _learning_ and _applying_ the principles of modern technical commmunicaion.
 No experience in Markdown or Github is assumed.